mindspore-ai/hub/mshub_res/assets/mindspore/ascend/1.1/bgcf_v1.1.md

 This MindSpore Hub model uses the implementation of BGCF from the MindSpore model zoo on Gitee at model_zoo/official/gnn/bgcf.

-More details pleas refer to the MindSpore model zoo on Gitee [model_zoo/official/gnn/bgcf](https://gitee.com/mindspore/mindspore/blob/r1.1/model_zoo/official/gnn/bgcf/README.md)
+More details please refer to the MindSpore model zoo on Gitee [model_zoo/official/gnn/bgcf](https://gitee.com/mindspore/mindspore/blob/r1.1/model_zoo/official/gnn/bgcf/README.md)

 All parameters in the module are trainable.